 Yield stress or yield strength is the value most often used in engineering calculations.
 It gives a material a stress value in MPa it can take before plastic deformation.
 This place is called the yield point.
 Before it, a material regains its former shape when lifting the load.
 After exceeding the yield point, the deformation is permanent.

 There is a good reason for using yield stress as the most important factor in mechanical engineering.
-When stress goes beyond the yield point, the damage is not yet catastrophic.
+As can be seen from the stress-strain curve, when stress goes beyond the yield point, the damage is not yet catastrophic.
 That leaves a “cushion” before a construction fails completely to the point of breaking.

 Ultimate tensile strength, or just tensile strength, is the next step from yield strength.
 Also measured in MPa’s, this value indicates the maximum stress a material can withstand before fracturing.

 Two related mechanical properties of materials are ductility and malleability.
 Ductility has a pretty much similar description to plasticity – it is a material’s ability to undergo plastic deformation before breaking.
 It is expressed as a percent elongation or percent area reduction.
 Basically, ductility is a property you need when drawing thin metal wires, for example.
 A good example of such a ductile material is copper.
 This makes the fabrication of wires possible.

 Malleability is, by definition, also similar.
 But it actually characterises a material’s suitability for compressive deformation.
 In essence, a metal with good malleability is fitting for producing metal plates or sheets by rolling or hammering.